KumarTeja751/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: Jeshwanth kumar
+ Developed by: NARAMALA KUMARTEJA
- RegisterNumber: 2122232240114
+ RegisterNumber: 212223230132

 **Logic symbol & Truthtable**
 ```module ex01(a,b,Y1,Y2,Y3,Y4,Y5,Y6,Y7);